-Joshua Tree, California, has recently seen a surge in popularity among artists escaping the concrete jungle of Los Angeles, hipsters looking to capture “Instagram-worthy” photos, or outdoor enthusiast eager to experience Joshua Tree National Park.
-Whatever category you fall into, we think that the world would be a better place if everyone had the chance to experience the magic of this desert oasis.
+The small town of Joshua Tree, California, has been seeing a surge in popularity amongst artists escaping the hustle and bustle of city life, hipsters looking to capture “Instagram-worthy” photos, and outdoor enthusiast eager to experience Joshua Tree National Park.
+Whatever category you fall in, we think that the world would be a better place if everyone had the chance to experience the magic of this place.

-This property is just a few minutes from town, providing the perfect place for refuge to all who visit.
-It’s 1400 sq. feet of modern decor, open spaces, high ceilings, and a chef’s dream kitchen.
-Not to mention, it has a jacuzzi and fire-pit — perfect for taking in the views.
+This property is just a short drive from town, providing just the right amount of secludedness to those who visit.
+It’s 1,400 sq. feet of modern decor, open spaces, high ceilings, and a chefs dream kitchen.
+Not to mention, it has a jacuzzi and fire-pit — which is perfect for taking in the views.

 PIE FOR THE PEOPLE

 A pizzeria serving authentic and delicious New York style pizza in the middle of the desert.
 They combine the finest New York traditions with fresh and natural ingredients.
-The only hard part will be deciding what slice to choose.
+The only hard part is deciding what type of pizza to choose from.

 What draws so many to this desert escape, is in fact just that — an escape.
 From a massive national park, to quirky art installations, it’s the type of serenity that only the desert can offer.